 Determining the right side of the fabric depends on if you’re working with prints, brocades, synthetics, or solid colors.
 For the most part, the right side of the fabric will be more vibrant or may be shiny.
 But other fabrics do not have a right or wrong side and you can use either.
 Here are some examples of how to determine right side:

 - printed fabrics: the brightest and most vibrant colors and patterns

 - brocades: full detailed designs without any loose threads

 - synthetics (satin, synthetic silks): the shiny side.
 Sometimes this side is also smoother

-Examples of fabrics which do not have a right or wrong side are solid colors in quilting cottons, fleece, flannel, knits, some crepes, and some spandex.
+Examples of fabrics that do not have a right or wrong side are solid colors in quilting cotton, fleece, flannel, knits, some crepes, and some spandex.

 A rotary cutter is a cutting tool with a sharp wheel that looks like a pizza cutter.
 This particular tool is paired with a specialized plasticky cutting mat, usually one that self-heals from the rotary cutter blade.
 A rotary cutter blade is incredibly sharp and comes with a safety button to withdraw the blade so you don’t slice your fingers when you set it down.

 This cutter is used to cut patterns out of fabric.
 Unlike scissors, it does not put any pressure on your hand or your wrist as there is no cutting or snipping motion involved.
 If you have any wrist problems or your hand gets tired from cutting out patterns, a rotary cutter may be a good investment for the long run.
 Make sure to get a good self-healing mat along with it.